FlavyP/UniSource/SWA.md

 - Make sure to close the worker thread at the end of event listener in worker;
 - Does not support cloning functions, DOM nodes and Error objects and it also won’t walk through the prototype chain and duplicate it too;

+**Service Worker:**
+- Background service that handles network requests.
+Ideal for dealing with offline situations and background syncs or push notifications.
+Cannot directly interact with the DOM.
+Communication must go through the Service Worker’s postMessage method.

+**Web Worker:**

+- Mimics multithreading, allowing intensive scripts to be run in the background so they do not block other scripts from running.
+Ideal for keeping your UI responsive while also performing processor-intensive functions.
+Cannot directly interact with the DOM.
+Communication must go through the Web Worker’s postMessage method.
+**WebSocket:**

+- Creates an open connection between a client and a server, allowing persistent two-way communication over a single connection.
+Ideal for any situation where you currently use long-polling such as chat apps, online games, or sports tickers.
+Can directly interact with the DOM.
+Communication is handled through the WebSocket’s send method.

 **SharedMemory**

 - Not many browsers support this;